MRCIEU/PHESANT-MR-pheWAS-BMI/3-PHESANT/README.md

 Rscript combineResults.r
 ```

-We then plot the P values of these MR-pheWAS against eachother (on the log scale), to identify any large changes in results (in terms of association strength):
+We then plot the P values of these MR-pheWAS against each other (on the log scale), to identify any large changes in results (in terms of association strength):

 ```bash
 matlab -r plotCompareSensitivity
 ```

-We list the results that have a low p value in sensitivity analysis (P<bonferroni corrected threshold) but are null (P>0.05) in main analysis:
+We list the results that have a low P value in our sensitivity analysis (P<bonferroni corrected threshold) but are null (P>0.05) in our main analysis:

 ```bash
 cat ${RES_DIR}/results-compare-main-sensitivity.txt | awk -F, '($2 > 5e-2 && $3 < 2.44e-6) {print $0}' | grep -v ',$' | sed 's/,/\t/g'